 It’s rude to take a screenshot of a private chat without the other person’s knowledge.
 But going by some popular Facebook or Instagram posts, screenshots of fun/embarrassing chats get all the likes.
 Being on the receiving end of this kind of a joke can be a horrible experience.

 Unfortunately, you cannot tell if someone took a screenshot of your text.
 For additional privacy, it’s better to use apps like Snapchat.
 Unlike iPhone’s screenshot notification feature where the recipient is notified if a copy of your screen is capture, Apple has not given any indication that the same feature will come to fruition for its loyal users.

 Let’s take a closer look at the short history of this feature, which is still not available on an iPhone.

 The first rumors that this feature will be available on iMessages started a couple of years back, during Apple’s Worldwide Developers Conference in San Francisco.

 At the time, the iOS 11 was in the pre-release phase, and everyone was anxious to get their hands on the new software.
-The hype that preceded the conference hinted at significant software updates what would improve user experience beyond just making the OS look nicer.
+The hype that preceded the conference hinted at significant software updates that would improve user experience beyond just making the OS look nicer.